tlbravo/Pharma_Sales_Model/README.md

 ![yearline](Images/yearline.PNG)

+#### Data Visualization Observations

+M01AE Sales:<br>
-M01AE which are anti-inflammatory and antirheumatic products, non-steroids, Acetic acid derivatives and related substances were sold in the highest quntities through both months and years.
+* Anti-inflammatory and antirheumatic products, non-steroids, specifically Acetic acid derivatives (M01AE), consistently recorded the highest sales quantities throughout the analyzed months and years. <br>

+Strong Sales in Other Categories:<br>

+* N02BE, R03, and N02BA also demonstrated notable sales volumes over the six-year period, although these were consistently lower than M01AE.<br>

+Possible correlation influence:<br>
+* This may have occured due to their strong correlations mentioned previously. <br>

 ## Linear Regression Model